david-salac/Portable-spreadsheet-generator/README.md

 that is shifted by some number rows left, and some number of columns down from some referential cells.

-It is accessible from the SpreadSheet instance using `fn` property and `offset` method.
+It is accessible from the Spreadsheet instance using `fn` property and `offset` method.
 Parameters are following (only positional, in exactly this order):
 * **Reference cell**: Reference cell from that the position is computed.